South Carolina vacation rentals

 Weeping Spanish moss cloaks the cobblestone streets and historic homes of South Carolina’s oldest cities while its coast beckons travelers from near and far.
 South Carolina is one of the original 13 colonies of the United States, and it resisted British authority.
 Perched on the coast just north of Savannah, Charleston has been a major port city since the Spanish first settled the area in the 16th century, and was hotly contested territory in subsequent wars.
 Remnants of this history still stand in places like Fort Sumter and Fort Moultrie.
 South Carolina’s draws are heavily clustered around coastal areas like Hilton Head and Myrtle Beach — or on waterways that connect to the sea — but there’s plenty to do and see in its inland cities like the state capital of Columbia and the cultural hotbed of Greenville.

-When is the best time to stay in a vacation rental in South Carolina?
+The best time to stay in a vacation rental in South Carolina

 As one of the southernmost states on the Eastern Seaboard, South Carolina maintains a mild climate year-round, making it an ideal destination no matter when you’re visiting.
-Summer months are popular at the beaches, so avoid booking a vacation rental for June, July, and August if you want to escape the crowds.
+Summer months are popular at the beaches, so avoid traveling in June, July, and August if you want to escape the crowds.
 Fall and spring are traditionally beautiful, and a bit cooler, though still T-shirt weather.
 Keep hurricane season in mind when planning your trip to South Carolina; it runs June through November along the Atlantic coast.
 Winter, which happens to overlap with oyster season, can be a pleasant time to visit due to the lack of crowds, though some businesses in coastal areas may close seasonally.

 With its cobblestone streets and antebellum architecture, Charleston is one of the most charming cities in the American South.
 A peninsula town whose rivers empty into the Atlantic Ocean, it has a warm, welcoming vibe where visitors are treated like family, and just about anywhere you go somebody is eager to fill your cup with a heavy-handed pour of spiked sweet tea.
 If you want to combine urban travel with a beach getaway, Charleston is the place for you; its downtown core occupies a tight grid of streets and historic homes with thriving beach communities — Folly Island to the west and Isle of Palms and Sullivan’s Island to the east — on each side.